davestephens/ansible-nas/docs/zfs_configuration.md

 concern.

 > [Root on ZFS](https://github.com/zfsonlinux/zfs/wiki/Ubuntu-18.04-Root-on-ZFS)
-> is currently still a hassle for Ubuntu.
-If that changes, this document might
+> is still a hassle for Ubuntu.
+If that changes, this document might be updated
-> be updated accordingly.
+> accordingly.
 Until then, don't ask us about it.

 The Ubuntu kernel is already ready for ZFS.
 We only need the utility package which we install with `sudo apt install zfsutils`.